comp-physics/RBC3D/install/readme.md

 ## Compilers

 You will need `gcc` and `mpich` (or the like).
-On PACE Phoenix you can issue `module load gcc mvapich2`.
+* On PACE Phoenix you can issue `module load gcc mvapich2`.
+* On COC-ICE you can issue `module load gcc/8.3.0 mvapich2/2.3.2`
+*
 ## Build libraries

 ### MKL